Disability Awareness 101

 • Identify adaptive equipment and gain a greater understanding of service animals.

-• Recognize the importance of inclusion and the barriers people with disabilities face in society.
+• Recognize the importance of equal access and the barriers people with disabilities face in society.

 • Learn appropriate ways to interact with people with disabilities and practice using respectful language.